awslabs/LISA/lib/docs/admin/deploy.md

 * Set up or have access to an AWS account.
 * Ensure that your AWS account has the appropriate permissions.
 Resource creation during the AWS CDK deployment expects Administrator or Administrator-like permissions, to include resource creation and mutation permissions.
 Installation will not succeed if this profile does not have permissions to create and edit arbitrary resources for the system.
 This level of permissions is not required for the runtime of LISA.
 This is only necessary for deployment and subsequent updates.
-* If using the chat UI, have your Identity Provider (IdP) information available, and access.
+* If using the chat UI, have your Identity Provider (IdP) information available.
 * If using an existing VPC, have its information available.
 * Familiarity with AWS Cloud Development Kit (CDK) and infrastructure-as-code principles is a plus.
 * AWS CDK and Model Management both leverage AWS Systems Manager Agent (SSM) parameter store.
 Confirm that SSM is approved for use by your organization before beginning.
 If you're new to CDK, review the [AWS CDK Documentation](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) and consult with your AWS support team.